9 Tips For Choosing Acoustical Sound Panels

 Despite what you may have been told, the location of your panels matters less than the amount of panels you are introducing into your space.
 The key is to not under treat your room.
 Check with your sound consultant to confirm targeted coverage amounts based on how your room is used along with the size, shape, and surface textures of your room.

 6. Perimeter Walls Can Be an Obstacle to Acoustics

 If your perimeter walls have glass, cabinetry, door stages, windows, and other obstructions, then look to do a ceiling treatment instead.
 Performance will be the same whether you put the panels on the wall or hang them from the ceiling.
 NetWell’s Ceiling Clouds are a popular acoustical ceiling treatment that “floats” as a cloud over the top of the room.

 7. Weather Resistant Soundproofing Panels

 If your treatment is outdoors, do not use foam.
-Get fiberglass panels that upgrade to an outdoor silicone skin.
+Get fiberglass panels that are wrapped in an exterior-grade VCP skin.
 See QBO Blankets.

 8. Moisture Will Decrease the Effectiveness of Noise Reduction Treatment